5chackathon/hackweek-intermediate-webdev-sp2016/README.md

 At this point, you should be ready to get started on the project.
-If at any point you have questions -- including questions about any of the setup above -- please let use know and we would be more than happy to answer them!
+If at any point you have questions -- including questions about any of the setup above -- please let us know and we would be more than happy to answer them!